chris-dykes-j/chris-dykes-j/README.md

 I'm a student, drummer, and aspiring web developer.
-I have varying levels of experience with Java, Python, JS, PHP, Rust, and C++.
+I have varying levels of experience with JS, TS, Rust, C++, Java, Python, and PHP.
+Currently working on front-end web development; taking baby steps here.

 The j is for Jazz!